 You will, no doubt, have seen the reports of huge forest fires hitting southern and central Greece and might just have wondered if the hovel has yet been affected.
 Yes and No.It is okay, its occupants are a bit jittery.

-The gorge into which those chaps murdered by a lad from Kambos a few years ago, had their bodies thrown stretches from the sea right up to the higher taygetos.
-On the way to Kambos the main road passes over the gorge just above a stunning 1850s bridge I visited a few years ago.
-Last night we headed for supper with Guardian reading loons L&G in their home village of Vorio, much higher up in the mountains.
+The gorge into which those chaps were murdered by a lad from Kambos a few years ago, had their bodies thrown stretches from the sea right up to the higher taygetos.
+On the way to Kambos, the main road passes over the gorge just above a stunning 1850s bridge I visited a few years ago.
+Last night, we headed for supper with Guardian-reading loons L&G in their home village of Vorio, much higher up in the mountains.
 Their view over the gorge is quite amazing as you can see below.

 The Guardian-reading lefties L&G had invited Joshua and me for Sunday Lunch at the new restaurant in the Kambos town square, the one with starched white tablecloths run by the grandson of Old Miranda.
 But the night before, Joshua and I wandered down for supper and I suggested that we try the new place for ourselves.
 Don’t get me wrong.

 96 days ago

 Joshua and I have been counting down the days to the arrival of the Mrs and Jayarani.
 All was planned to enable us to pick her up at Athens tonight.
 Joshua had even organised a pool party with the mad Guardian-reading lefties L&G for Wednesday to celebrate the reunion.
 We had tidied the Greek Hovel with the energy and drive of a swarm of bees and were preparing to erect the baby cot this morning.
 Then…

 101 days ago

 I have yet to update you all on the dynamics of the, now four, eateries that surround thde small square in the centre of Kambos, the village closest to the Greek Hovel.
 As Greece implements new laws to make life for all four of them that much harder, it is topical.